iamtodor/demo-github-actions-python-linter-configuration/article/article.md

 ![run linter step](https://github.com/iamtodor/github-actions-python-configuration-demo/blob/main/article/img/gh-run-linter.png?raw=true)

-Before we run linter on changed files we run a check if there is an actual changes in `.py` files, if there are any `.py` files from the previous step than we can use.
+Before we run linter on changed files we run a check if there is an actual change in `.py` files, if there are any `.py` files from the previous step.

 ![check if there are .py files](https://github.com/iamtodor/github-actions-python-configuration-demo/blob/main/article/img/gh-config-check-for-changes.png?raw=true)